-<alt="Mammogram Images"/>According to The United States Preventive Services Task Force, women aged 50 to 74 should get a mammogram every 2 years.
+<alt=Mammograms explained – important health insights for women>According to The United States Preventive Services Task Force(opens in a new tab), women aged 50 to 74 should get a mammogram every 2 years.
 As for women younger than age 50, they should talk to a doctor about when to start and how often to have a mammogram.
 If you haven’t talked to your doctor about getting a mammogram, you should.
 When you get a mammogram, you’ll receive a low-dose x-ray that looks for irregularities in your breasts.
 Unlike a breast exam, an x-ray will uncover changes in breast tissue that cannot be felt or seen.
 All women have breast changes as they age.
 But without a mammogram, you don’t know if the differences in size, shape, and feeling is a natural occurrence or a result of something more serious.

 How to Detect Breast Cancer ASAP